 Liver, which is one of the most popular types of organ meat, and the most readily available one, is an outstanding source of vitamin B12, vitamin A, and copper, as well as of riboflavin (B2), folate (B9), iron and choline, among others.

-Because of its extremely rich nutritional profile, it’s very beneficial for your vision, immune system, the function of your heart, kidneys and brain, cell growth and development, the proper functioning of your enzymes, and more.
+Because of its extremely rich nutritional profile, it’s very beneficial for your vision and immune system, and the function of your heart, kidneys and brain.
+It’s also needed for cell growth and development, the proper functioning of your enzymes, and more.

 A 100 g serving of liver contains the following: